runcible-spoon/runcible-spoon.github.io/content/blog/init.md

 I toyed with the idea of an embedded contact form.
 Google Forms come through fine as an iFrame, but they look pretty jarring and don't match your selection of light/dark theme.
 So I think I'll take a page from Dodson's book and leave an email.

-## Next up

-I need to think of a good way to display articles from ZenDesk.
-I'm not sure if any legal issues arise from screenshotting them... they're publicly-facing.
-I could just link out, and will include links, but those are impermanent and don't give you any visual razzle dazzle at a glance.
-Maybe I can export the docs as a PDF and render that on the site somehow.
-Probably more trouble than it's worth, if it's even doable.

-Also worth considering if the docs I made for Savvy are worth including here.